allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 Go into the figure_legend_exercise folder and open Figure2.md.
 Open the markdown preview of this code using `ctrl+shift+m`.

 This is code in Markdown, a typesetting language.
-Look at the markdown in 30 seconds file to learn a bit about it.
+Look at [Markdown in 30 seconds.md](Markdown%20in%2030%20seconds.md) to learn a bit about it.

-## Fill out the figure together
+## Fill out your part

 Replace any instances of ??? in the line corresponding to your number with whatever you see fit.